Chart Color Schemes

 Karnup has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Twenty projects identified by AreaSearch are expected to impact the area significantly, with key ones being The Gardens Estate - Lakelands, Lakelands Town Centre, Lakelands Residential Development Stage 3, and METRONET Karnup Station Precinct.
-The following list details those likely to be most relevant.
+AreaSearch has identified a total of 20 projects that could impact the area significantly due to their influence on local infrastructure.
+Among these key projects are The Gardens Estate - Lakelands, Lakelands Town Centre, Lakelands Residential Development Stage 3, and METRONET Karnup Station Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.